benmanuel12/SpringBootReactCrudV2/README.md

 Initial boilerplate code generated with the in28minutes Spring Boot guide

-Note: if the branch adding_database exists and is not yet merged into the main branch, please view it to see updated database code.
-I am leaving the functional database-less code on main branch while I work on the database code.

 ### Running Examples
 - Download the zip or clone the Git repository.
 - Unzip the zip file (if you downloaded one)